0xREDACTED/redactopedia/content/🧠 Knowledge/🛠️ Tools & Platforms/Operating Systems/Dual Booting.md

   - linux
 ---
 ## Wrong time in Windows after Dual boot
 >This fix will only work for Linux distributions that use `systemd`.
-This includes Ubuntu, RHEL, Arch Linux, etc.
+This includes Ubuntu,
+>RHEL, Arch Linux, etc.
+>a

 After creating a dual boot between your Windows and Linux partitions, you'll likely encounter an issue where upon returning to your Windows OS the time is out of whack.